Elie Wiesel: Imprisonment and orphaning during the Holocaust

 In March 1944, Germany occupied Hungary, thus extending the Holocaust into Northern Transylvania as well.
 Wiesel was 15, and he, with his family, along with the rest of the town's Jewish population, was placed in one of the two confinement ghettos set up in Máramarossziget (Sighet), the town where he had been born and raised.
-In May 1944, the Hungarian authorities, under German pressure, began to deport the Jewish community to the Auschwitz concentration camp, where up to 90 percent of the people were killed on arrival.
+In May 1944, the Hungarian authorities, under German pressure, began to deport the Jewish community to the Auschwitz concentration camp, where up to 90 percent of the people were murdered on arrival.

-Immediately after they were sent to Auschwitz, his mother and his younger sister were murdered.
-Wiesel and his father were selected to perform labor so long as they remained able-bodied, after which they were to be killed in the gas chambers.
+Immediately after they were sent to Auschwitz, his mother and his younger sister were murdered in the gas chambers.
+Wiesel and his father were selected to perform labor so long as they remained able-bodied, after which they were to be murdered in the gas chambers.
 Wiesel and his father were later deported to the concentration camp at Buchenwald.
 Until that transfer, he admitted to Oprah Winfrey, his primary motivation for trying to survive Auschwitz was knowing that his father was still alive: "I knew that if I died, he would die."
 After they were taken to Buchenwald, his father died before the camp was liberated.
 In Night, Wiesel recalled the shame he felt when he heard his father being beaten and was unable to help.

 Wiesel was tattooed with inmate number "A-7713" on his left arm.
 The camp was liberated by the U.S. Third Army on April 11, 1945, when they were just prepared to be evacuated from Buchenwald.